crteensy/CRServoF-WLCSP36/README.md

 ## Layout

 The layout is simple and doesn't require special PCB fabrication technology:
-- min track width / clearance: 0.1 mm; it might be possible to relax that a bit
+- min track width / clearance: 0.1 mm
-- standard vias, 0.2 mm drill / 0.5 mm outer diameter, no tenting or similar extra
+- standard vias, 0.2 mm drill / 0.5 mm outer diameter, no tenting or similar extras
 - 4 layers
 - single sided assembly, 0402 or larger passives

 In order to route signals that do not come from pins along the perimeter, multiple pins are shorted in order to reach the perimeter.
 Only one of these pins may drive it at any given time.

 MCU Pinout and extra pins used to route the design: